For full access to this Web Site you’ll need to log in (click Control -> Log in).

 Welcome to Troop 754’s Web Site

 Thanks for stopping by!
 We are Boy Scout Troop 754 in Newbury Park.
-Our troop was started in 1972, and forty-three years later we are still going strong!
+Our troop was started in 1972, and forty-four years later we are still going strong!

 In 2015, we renewed our charter with 45 scouts and a bridging of new boys is right around the corner.
 We are scout led with our scouts fulfilling 27 different troop leadership positions or a positions of responsibility.
 The troop is organized into 7 patrols.
 Our troop even has a band!

 We have an active and balanced program that gives a wide variety of opportunities for our scouts to lead and experience.
 Our troop’s calendar is typically very full, with at least one camp out per month, short and long term backpacking trips, numerous service opportunities and eagle projects, lots of fun events, many merit badge opportunities, and week-long summer camps.
 In 2015, we went to summer camp at Camp Pico Blano (near Monterrey, CA) and in 2016 we will be going to Camp Hi Sierra (north of Yosemite).
 In, 2015, Troop 754 went to Florida National High Adventure Sea Base for a Bahamas Sailing Adventure in the Sea of Abaco and in 2016 we have a crew going to Northern Tier High Adventure Base in Minnesota.

 We are very proud to have the Thousand Oaks Elks Lodge #2477 as our charter organization.
 Several of our original Scoutmasters are Elks, and the Elks really support us and help keep our troop going strong.
 A second organization, Lighthouse Church in Newbury Park, generously hosts us in their fantastic facility.